 Honors are academic awards (Dean's List, Summa Cum Laude, etc.) that you can attach to students manually or via automated GPA triggers.

 Course Delivery Methods let you specify how courses are brought to students.
-Typical examples include On Campus, Online, Self-paced, and Module.
+Typical examples include On Campus, Online, Self-paced, and so on.
 You can set up fees to automatically trigger based on a student's enrollment in a course with a particular delivery method.

-Start setting up these items by going to Academics > Settings and choosing the appropriate navigation tab.
+Start setting up these items by going to Academics > Settings and choosing the appropriate navigation view.